danielparks/puppet-golang/REFERENCE.md

 ##### <a name="-golang--version"></a>`version`

-Data type: `String[1]`
+Data type: `Golang::Version`

 The version of Go to install.
-You can find the latest version number at https://go.dev/dl/
+Defaults to the latest stable version found at https://go.dev/dl/

-Default value: `'1.19.1'`
+Default value: `golang::latest_version('https://go.dev/dl/?mode=json')`

 ##### <a name="-golang--link_binaries"></a>`link_binaries`